ChanceMagno/Android-Weather-App/README.md

 * In Android Studio:
   * At the top click 'Run' and select Run App.
   * Choose an emulator with google play services installed.
+  * If this is a new emulator you may need to send a last location => easiest way is to simply open google maps.
   * The android emulator should start up with WeatherAPP.

 ### Technologies used